cshuptrine/nyckle-website-new/_posts/2021-04-28-add-machine-learning-to-webapp-with-single-line-of-code.md

 date: 2021-04-28
 title: Add Image Classification Using Machine Learning to a Web App With a Single Line of Code
 author: jeremy
-summary: Inspired by a scene from HBO's Silicon Valley, I decided to build a website that identifies whether a photo is of a hot dog.
+description: Inspired by a scene from HBO's Silicon Valley, I decided to build a website that identifies whether a photo is of a hot dog.
-og_image: /blog/images/2021/hotdog-training.png
+image: /blog/images/2021/hotdog-training.png
 ---

 Inspired by [this scene in HBO's Silicon Valley](https://www.youtube.com/watch?v=ACmydtFDTGs), I decided to build a website that identifies whether a photo is of a hot dog.
 Below is the magical line of JavaScript code that executes the image recognition: